HaojiHu/Sets2Sets/README.md

 ### Update

 We update the training loss view as previous version is not easy for observing the training loss at each epoch.
+The model selection is also added for test step in this version.

 Last Update Date: Oct.
 1, 2019